 This post contains affiliate links to products I used for this project

-Then, a few weeks ago, Rustoleum gave me a challenge to use some of their products to upcycle a treasure.
+Then, a few weeks ago, Rustoleum gave me a challenge to use some of their products to paint furniture for an upcycled treasure.
 I racked my brain until the box whispered to me again (yes, projects talk to me, and while I don’t actually hear voices, I lost my mind a long time ago but that is a whole ‘nother story.)
 The first step was stripping all the nasty layers of paint to see what we had.
 I used Rustoleum Aircraft Remover to get the layers of enamel and paint.
 That stuff does not play around!
 I cleaned it afterward with Mineral Spirits and used some rust remover for the handles.
 Doesn’t it already look a ton better?

 Beyond the 4 layers of paint and rust, the trunk was banged up quite a bit.
 I used automotive bondo to fill in some of the larger dents.
 Then I set about painting it.
 This project also gave me my first chance to use my new homeright spray shelter.
 The weather was not cooperating with me during this project.
 Who has 85% humidity in January?
 I had a very tight window in which it dropped enough to spray paint.
 I used Clean Metal Primer Spray and Oil Rubbed Bronze to give it a metallic finish.